We are reader-supported. Buying through links on our site may earn us commissions. Learn More.

 A diamond pendant makes for a stunning and meaningful gift for any special occasion.
 To ensure you purchase the most beautiful necklace, review the diamond closely.
 Look for a diamond that is clean of blemishes and inclusions—and one that offers plenty of brilliance (also known as sparkle).
 Most importantly, choose a diamond from a reputable and reliable vendor like James Allen or Blue Nile.
 When it comes to style, consider the preferences of your loved one.
 Diamond pendant designs range from solitaire pendants set in 14K white gold like this one from James Allen to those in yellow gold settings like this example from Blue Nile.

 A diamond pendant is a necklace with a central diamond that’s attached by a small loop to a jewelry chain made of precious metal (usually gold or platinum).
 The word ‘pendant’ comes from the Old French “pendre” and Latin word “pedere”—both meaning “to hang down.”
-Diamond pendants are often given as a symbol of love, specifically eternal love.
+Diamond pendant necklaces are often given as a symbol of love, specifically eternal love.

 Similar to buying a diamond ring, it’s critical that you purchase a diamond pendant from a reputable vendor.
 From our extensive experience, we’ve learned that the following vendors are the most trustworthy and reliable in the industry.